List of House of the Dragon characters: Alys Rivers

 Alys Rivers (portrayed by Gayle Rankin) is a mysterious healer at Harrenhal in service to House Strong.
-After Prince Daemon Targaryen claims Harrenhal for Queen Rhaenyra Targaryen, Alys encounters him in Harrenhal's godswood and warns him that he will die there.
+After Prince Daemon claims Harrenhal for Rhaenyra Targaryen, Alys encounters him in Harrenhal's godswood and warns him that he will die there.
 After Daemon experiences further visions, he confronts Alys in her quarters and discovers that she acts as Harrenhal's maester despite not being one herself, leading him to believe that she is a witch.
 She questions Daemon's strange visions and seems to induce them herself after brewing him a drink that causes him to lose his sense of time.
 After Daemon is disturbed by another vision, he plans to confront the Riverlords himself, but Alys stops him from departing.
-Daemon asks Alys for her counsel who tells Daemon that he needs House Tully on his side to control the other Riverlords and she convinces him that he should wait for three days.
+Daemon asks Alys for her counsel; she tells Daemon that he needs House Tully on his side to control the other Riverlords and convinces him that he should wait for three days.
 Three days later, Ser Simon Strong informs Daemon that Alys had attempted to aid the sick Lord Grover Tully, who died shortly afterward, causing Daemon to cry with joy as he could now better convince Grover's young grandson and successor.
 Believing that he is now ready, Alys later brings Daemon to the godswood and requests that he place his hand on the weirwood tree, allowing him to peer into the future and experience a multitude of visions.

+In season 3, she warns the Dragonseeds of the Battle of the Gullet, convincing them to leave Harrenhal.
+When Daemon intends to return to King's Landing with Rhaenyra, she asks for Harrenhal in exchange for loyalty, which Daemon refuses but promises to find some other reward.
+When Aemond takes Harrenhal with Vhagar, he is wounded fighting Simon Strong and his sons, and begs Alys for help.
+When Ser Criston Cole's army arrives at Harrenhal, she claims that Aemond has fled.
+Alys helps Aemond recover by tending to his wounds.
+When bounty hunters arrive to claim Aemond, he defends Alys and kills them all.
+When Aemond attempts to leave Harrenhal, Alys reveals that she is in possession of five dragon eggs, left behind by Queen Rhaena Targaryen and her dragon Dreamfyre.
+Alys later saves Aemond's life again when he is poisoned by his mother Alicent.
+When Aemond reawakens, she reveals that she is the wife of Harren Hoare, the Ironborn king who built Harrenhal, who has been cursed to live forever after trying to use black magic to save her dying son following Aegon the Conqueror's desctruction of the castle.